cdklabs/cdk-nag/API.md

 ----|-----------
 [AnnotationLoggerProps](#cdk-nag-annotationloggerprops)|Props for the AnnotationLogger.
 [NagLoggerBaseData](#cdk-nag-nagloggerbasedata)|Shared data for all INagLogger methods.
-[NagLoggerComplianceData](#cdk-nag-nagloggercompliancedata)|Data for onCompliance method of an I.
+[NagLoggerComplianceData](#cdk-nag-nagloggercompliancedata)|Data for onCompliance method of an INagLogger.
-[NagLoggerErrorData](#cdk-nag-nagloggererrordata)|Data for onError method of an I.
+[NagLoggerErrorData](#cdk-nag-nagloggererrordata)|Data for onError method of an INagLogger.
-[NagLoggerNonComplianceData](#cdk-nag-nagloggernoncompliancedata)|Data for onNonCompliance method of an I.
+[NagLoggerNonComplianceData](#cdk-nag-nagloggernoncompliancedata)|Data for onNonCompliance method of an INagLogger.
-[NagLoggerNotApplicableData](#cdk-nag-nagloggernotapplicabledata)|Data for onNotApplicable method of an I.
+[NagLoggerNotApplicableData](#cdk-nag-nagloggernotapplicabledata)|Data for onNotApplicable method of an INagLogger.
-[NagLoggerSuppressedData](#cdk-nag-nagloggersuppresseddata)|Data for onSuppressed method of an I.
+[NagLoggerSuppressedData](#cdk-nag-nagloggersuppresseddata)|Data for onSuppressed method of an INagLogger.
-[NagLoggerSuppressedErrorData](#cdk-nag-nagloggersuppressederrordata)|Data for onSuppressedError method of an I.
+[NagLoggerSuppressedErrorData](#cdk-nag-nagloggersuppressederrordata)|Data for onSuppressedError method of an INagLogger.
 [NagPackProps](#cdk-nag-nagpackprops)|Interface for creating a NagPack.
 [NagPackSuppression](#cdk-nag-nagpacksuppression)|Interface for creating a rule suppression.
 [NagReportLine](#cdk-nag-nagreportline)|*No description*